Skip advert

 Advertisement - Article continues below

 As a statement of intent and to remind us that plans are progressing, the maker rolled out the Type 00 in front of the prestigious Chancery Rosewood hotel in central London this week – and we were among the first to see it in the metal.
-Looking resplendent in ‘London Red’, the new satin shade stopped passers-by in their tracks; smartphones snapping, we overheard one say: “I’ve never seen a Ferrari look so insignificant” – referring to the sparkling F8 Tributo that’d been relegated to an on-street parking spot down the street.
+Looking resplendent in ‘London Red’, the new satin shade stopped passers-by in their tracks; smartphones snapping, we overheard one say: “I’ve never seen a Ferrari look so insignificant” – referring to the sparkling F8 Tributo that’d been relegated to a parking spot down the street.

 Not a bad word was said in the 20 minutes we were standing alongside it.
 Within 24 hours, more than 600,000 people had viewed our 30-second social video on Instagram, with almost 5,000 comments added to the thread.
 Sure, not all of them were positive, but the appetite for the Jaguar rebrand was undeniable.
 Social media had spoken: if it’s conversation that JLR is looking for, the Type 00 absolutely nails its brief.